 My name is Diane Walters and I have over 30 years of experience in Waldorf education and alternative-based approaches to teaching.
 I currently provide services as an educational consultant and professional development mentor, evaluator and presenter, both in person and online.
 My work is deeply informed by my life-long relationship with Anthroposophy and the work of Rudolf Steiner.
 I offer faculty and parent talks to develop greater understanding of these guiding principles.

 - Diane has Anthroposophical trainings in Waldorf education, Social Therapy, Biodynamic Agriculture and an MA from the Barfield School of Contemplative Inquiry.
-She has spent the last 9 years working online as a Waldorf Mentor and Alternative Distance Learning High School teacher.
+She has spent the last 10 years working online as a Waldorf Mentor and High School teacher for a homeschooling foundation.

 - Current research and membership in the International Pedagogical Section and the Literary Arts Section of the Goetheanum.